 Mind States (attitudes, perceptions, moods, which Buddhists also call “mental factors” or “mental formations”)

 - Grounded in skillful (virtue, generosity, love) or unskillful (craving, aversion, delusion) habits of thinking, speaking, and doing

 Categories of Experience (what Buddhists call “Dharmas”)

-- The 6 senses mentioned above, which co-arise and pass away with consciousness
+- The 6 senses mentioned above

 - 7 Factors of Awakening (mindfulness itself, investigation of experience, energy, rapture, calm, concentration, and equanimity)

 The 4 Noble Truths and the Noble Eightfold Path are also classified as categories of experience, but deserve special attention since they form a framework of all the Buddha’s most essential teachings: